23 Must-Do Activities in NYC

 Central Park West & 79th St, New York, NY

-American Museum of Natural History is a true goldmine of educational information for kids and their parents.
+The American Museum of Natural History is a true goldmine of educational information for kids and their parents.
 Here you can find some of the most significant fossil collections of dinosaurs, learn about the Universe’s structure, and see Moon rocks and a 94-feet long replica of a blue whale.
-The museum also offers a range of educational programs for kids of pre-school age to the 12th grade.
-Because of its vast choice of activities such as science, computer science, astronomy, and culture programs, we consider AMNH one of the best children’s museums in and around Jersey City.
+The Museum also offers a range of educational programs for kids of preschool age to the 12th grade.
+Because of its vast choice of activities, such as science, computer science, astronomy, and culture programs, we consider AMNH one of the best children’s museums in and around Jersey City.
 All tickets—including member, complimentary, and pre-paid pass tickets—must be reserved online before your visit.

 Museum of Modern Art

 The Museum of Modern Art MoMA celebrates creativity, openness, tolerance, and generosity.
 They’re committed to sharing the most thought-provoking modern and contemporary art, where you can explore our time’s art, ideas, and issues.
 There are so many ways for you and your family to enjoy art together.
 Kids and adults engage in lively discussions and fun activities while looking at modern masterpieces and cutting-edge contemporary art for free!
 Kids 16 and under get free admission, plus access to kids’ audio, activity guides, labels, and hands-on spaces.
 On select dates, join us for in-person events and online programs.